 The role of producer has been one in flux for decades and continues to be a nebulous term within the music world.
-I have broken the term down to my personal capabilities below, but I am going to illuminate the work I have done with 3 very brief stories ranging from least to greatest of the responsibilities.
+I have broken the term down to my capabilities below, but will illuminate the work I have done with 3 very brief stories ranging from least to greatest of the responsibilities.

 Composition – Songwriting, Film, Radio & Podcast.

 Arrangements – Scoring, Backing Tracks, Live Band & Studio.

 Recording – Traditional microphone based tracking to modern plug-in, synth, & drum machine production.